 Performing an Oracle Full Backup

-Tip: After you install the Oracle Agent, perform a full back to verify the configuration.
+Tip: After you install the Oracle Agent, perform a full backup to verify the configuration.

 A full backup is the most comprehensive backup and is the baseline for incremental backups.